stellar/stellar-protocol/ecosystem/sep-TBD.md

 }
 ```

-There are a few key elements here: a way to describe the NFT, a reference what it represents, and a "back-reference" to the Stellar asset that represents NFT ownership.
+There are a few key elements here: a way to describe the NFT, a reference to what the NFT represents, and a "back-reference" to the Stellar asset that represents NFT ownership.
 Again, this isn't a standard but rather a set of common best practices: your metadata file (should you decide to use one) may need different fields.
 You could even publish a JSON schema to help clients validate the NFT's metadata structure.

 #### Referencing your NFT
 There is a common naming convention within the Ethereum ecosystem and other APIs to associate NFTs with their [content identifiers][cid].
 You can use the [`ManageData` operation](https://developers.stellar.org/docs/start/list-of-operations/#manage-data) to store a data entry on your issuing account with `ipfshash` as the key and the IPFS [content identifier][cid] as the value to benefit from parts of the ecosystem that also follow the convention.
 For example, NFT marketplaces like [Litemint][litemint.io] use the naming convention and look up the CID to discover images, video, audio, full descriptions, and other properties about the NFT seamlessly.